ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Setting a style's line style](./images/tutPlatformer_23.png)

-We should now create a new type that will display a crystal icon and a counter called `CrystalCounter`.
+We should now create a new type called `CrystalsWidget`.
+It will display a crystal icon and a counter.
 Set its sprite to `GreenCrystal`, and write the following in its OnCreate code:

 ```js
 this.text = new PIXI.Text('0 / ' + ct.room.crystalsTotal, ct.styles.get('CrystalCounter'));